dstogov/php-ffi/README.md

 ##### Owned and Not-Owned CData

 FFI extension uses two kind of native C data structures.
-"Owned" pointers are created using **FFI::new()**, **clone**ed, or manually converted from "not-owned" by **FFI::own()**.
+"Owned" pointers are created using **FFI::new([, true])**, **clone**ed.
 Owned data is deallocated together with last PHP variable, that reference it.
 This mechanism reuses PHP reference-counting and garbage-collector.

 Elements of C arrays and structures, as well as most data structures returned by C functions are "not-owned".
 They work just as regular C pointers.
 They may leak memory, if not freed manually using **FFI::free()**, or may become dangling pointers and lead to PHP crashes.